Avraham Tamir: Israel Defense Forces

 Tamir was given command of an infantry battalion following the foundation of Israel.
 He led the IDF Staff and Command College (1962–1965) and is said to have personally written much of the training material for the IDF.
 In his early IDF career, in the 1950s, Tamir became friends with Ariel Sharon and Yitzhak Rabin.
 In the late 1950s, Tamir served under Rabin when he was the head of the operations department of the General Staff, and Tamir and Sharon served together in the Yom Kippur War in October 1973.
 His final war in the IDF was the 1982 Lebanon War.

 At the start of the Suez Crisis (also known as the Sinai War), Tamir was the operations chief in IDF Central Command.
-A 2018 Haaretz article reported that, based on newly-revealed testimonies, Tamir was "the architect" of the plans that lead to the Kafr Qasim massacre, by way of Operation Mole: a plan, requested by Ben-Gurion, to exile Arabs of the Triangle into Jordan or imprison them in concentration camps away from the border.
+A 2018 Haaretz article reported that, based on newly revealed testimonies, Tamir was "the architect" of the plans that lead to the Kafr Qasim massacre, by way of Operation Mole: a plan, requested by Ben-Gurion, to exile Arabs of the Triangle into Jordan or imprison them in concentration camps away from the border.
 The article quotes Tamir as having written: "The plans were more or less mine...
 To put it simply, if war broke out, whoever did not flee to Jordan would be evacuated to concentration camps in the rear; they wouldn't stay on the border."

 In the Six-Day War, Tamir was commander of the 99th "Negev" Brigade.
 He and Amos Horev accompanied Shlomo Goren to Bethlehem to search for the Tomb of Rachel on his mission to capture holy sites.
 Goren found Rachel's tomb after Tamir and Horev travelled on to Gush Etzion and Hebron.
 Reuniting in Hebron, the pair then helped Goren to break the gates at the Cave of the Patriarchs; inside the temple the three were told that the mayor wished to surrender, and left for the town hall.

+Tamir served abroad to advise Israeli allies in his role as an IDF general.
+In 1971 he visited the 3rd Division of the Ethiopian Imperial Army and its commanding officers, which were stationed in the Ogaden to conduct counterinsurgency and deter the military of neighboring Somalia.

 Prior to the Yom Kippur War, a surprise attack on Israel (which assumed that after the Six-Day War their neighbors would not invade), Tamir and the planning branch of the IDF he led had warned that the Arabs had significant antitank missiles.
 Despite this, tank-based counterattacks were launched in the early days of the war, leading to incidents like the Valley of Tears.
 Following the Yom Kippur War, "he became involved in making peace".

 In December 1973, Tamir was promoted from brigadier general to major general (Aluf) to head up the new planning division, which would assess and create strategy and doctrine.
 Though the IDF had agreed to form the department for some time, it came as a result of the Yom Kippur War.